theecanmole/NZ-Steel-emissions-units/Readme.md

 So if New Zealand Steel installed the electric arc furnace, and reduced emissions from its Glenbrook mill by 800,000 tonnes, they would be financially worse off as they would lose more than 800,000 emission units.
 That is how insane the emissions trading scheme is.

-This chart shows in the green bars the $308 million value of the unit allocation subsidy to NZ Steel from 2010 to 2021 and highlighted in red is the Government's electric arc furnace grant of $140 million over three years 2022 to 2024.
+This chart shows in the reddish bars the $308 million value of the unit allocation subsidy to NZ Steel from 2010 to 2021 and highlighted in green is the Government's electric arc furnace grant of $140 million split evenly over the three years 2022 to 2024.

 ![](NZsteel-freeunits-GIDI-720by540.svg)